Margaret Greville: Family background

-Born Margaret Helen Anderson, she was the daughter of William McEwan (1827–1913), a brewery multimillionaire, later elected as an M.P.
-(Member of Parliament) for Edinburgh Central; and his mistress, Helen Anderson (1835/1836–1906), a cook, who was married to William Anderson, a porter at McEwan's brewery in Edinburgh.
+Born Margaret Helen Anderson, she was the daughter of William McEwan, a brewery multimillionaire, later elected as an MP (Member of Parliament) for Edinburgh Central; and his mistress, Helen Anderson (1835/1836–1906), a cook, who was married to William Anderson, a porter at McEwan's brewery in Edinburgh.
 Following William Anderson's death in 1885, William McEwan married Helen later the same year, when Margaret was 21.

 Life

 In 1891, Margaret Anderson married the Hon.
-Ronald Greville (1864–1908).
+Ronald Greville, elder son of Algernon Greville, 2nd Baron Greville and the former Lady Violet Graham.
 In 1906, her father purchased Polesden Lacey in Great Bookham, Surrey for her and her husband.
 Her husband died two years later, and her father (who also lived at Polesden Lacey) in 1913.
 Margaret became known at Polesden Lacey as a society hostess; and was a close friend of Queen Mary.
-She received proposals of marriage from Sir Evelyn Ruggles-Brise and (in 1917) from Sir John Simon, but declined both.
+She received proposals of marriage from Sir Evelyn Ruggles-Brise and (in 1917) from the 1st Viscount Simon, but declined both.

 She was named a Dame Commander of the Order of the British Empire (DBE) in 1922.

 Writing in 1933, Jean, wife of Sir Ian Hamilton wrote that at a dinner, Violet Bonham-Carter had "a violent discussion" with Greville about how Hitler was threatening Jewish people.
 In 1934, Greville attended a Nuremberg Rally, and returned to England reportedly "full of enthusiasm for Hitler", and visited Germany twice more in the late 1930s.